 The best part is you only need one plant to easily produce a harvest of 10-20 pounds.
 When you grow a few more you will have plenty to can and use throughout the year.

-When I first started gardening, I heard many people say don’t use seeds for tomaotoes.
+When I first started gardening, I heard many people say don’t use seeds for tomatoes.
 Buy at your local nursery.
-Well I’ve been growing my own tomatos from seeds for the last four years and have had great success.
+Well, I’ve been growing my own tomatoes from seeds for the last four years and have had great success.

-I like to can my tomatoes and have 20 tomato plants.
+I like to can my tomatoes and try to grow 20 tomato plants each year.
 My budget also likes seeds.
-As long as your are taking good care of your seedlings I haven’t had any issue with my tomato plants starting from seedlings.
+As long as you are taking good care of your seedlings I haven’t had any issues with my tomato plants starting from seedlings.

 Oh buddy these are so much fun to grow.
-They are pretty much fail proof.
-I can say that because gardening doesn’t come natural for me and it has been a try it and learn process, and I know it is for all gardeners.
+They are pretty much fail-proof.
+I can say that because gardening doesn’t come naturally to me and it has been a try it and learns process, and I know it is for all gardeners.

 From the fall time when we give our pigs lots of squash from the gardens, they start to sprout all on their own the following season.

-I love growing a butter lettuce.
-It’s almost fail proof and you can throw more seeds in throughout the season.
+I love growing butter lettuce.
+It’s one of the easiest vegetables to grow.
+You can throw more seeds in throughout the season.
 It’s nice to have lettuce on hand for a quick sandwich or your cute little bunnies.